ginahagg/gen_fsm_compat/README.md

 gen_fsm_compat
 =====

-This is a copy of erlangs (19.3) gen_fsm.
+This is a copy of erlangs gen_fsm.
 With `gen_fsm` being deprecated this will allow projects that use it to go forward without problems and backwards compatibility issues.

+It supports the following version and compiles the to the version appropriate gen_fsm.

+* 20 (deprecation warnings removed)
+* 19
+* 18
+* 17
+* 16b02

 Usage
 -----